canonical/grafana-agent-operator/CONTRIBUTING.md

 ## Overview

-This documents explains the processes and practices recommended for contributing enhancements to the Loki charm.
+This documents explains the processes and practices recommended for contributing enhancements to the Grafana Agent charm.

 - Generally, before developing enhancements to this charm, you should consider opening an issue explaining your use case.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/lma) or [Discourse](https://discourse.charmhub.io/).
 The primary authors of this charm are available on the Mattermost channel as `@dylanstathis` and `@jose-masson`.